cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 measurements, and a nonce for each measurement.
 This document does not specify how the nonces are chosen, but security requires that the nonces be unique.
 See
 {{security}} for details.
-As explained in {{daf-execution}}, the secure execution of a VDAF requires the applicaiton to instantiate secure channels between each of the prtocol participants.
+As explained in {{daf-execution}}, the secure execution of a VDAF requires the application to instantiate secure channels between each of the protocol participants.

 # Preliminaries {#prelim}